 Alternatives to surgery:

-That said, surgery should not be resorted to without attempting some of these alternative methods.
-Those patients who suffer only from axillary hyperhidrosis (armpit sweating) should try medicated antiperspirants such as Drysol, Maxim, Odaban as seen below.
+That said, surgery should not be resorted to without attempting some of these alternative methods first.
+Patients who suffer only from axillary hyperhidrosis (armpit sweating) should try medicated antiperspirants such as Drysol, Maxim, and Odaban.

-In fact, many insurance companies demand that alternatives be tried before surgery is concluded upon.
+In fact, many insurance companies demand that alternatives be used first, before resorting to surgical methods.

-Most patients who undergo surgery have already attempted to use the conservative methods and resort to ETS as a final and permanent solution.
-In this surgery, the sympathetic chain, responsible for excessive sweating, is interrupted or excised.
+Most patients who undergo surgery have already tried using conservative methods and resort to ETS as a final and proven surgical solution.
+As part of this surgical procedure the sympathetic chain, responsible for excessive sweating, is interrupted or excised.

-An another type of topical agents (lotions) are those lotions that contain anticholinergic agents.
-Those did not show any high rate of success due to the need of very large concentration necessary to have a local effect on the peripheral nerves that innervate the eccrine glands (sweat glands).
-High concentration of this medication can cause some system side effects.
 In cases of facial hyperhidrosis the topical application of glycopyrrolate (an anticholinergic agent) in a 0.5% solution can produce some relieving results.
-This coincides with Dr. Reisfeld’s belief that facial hyperhidrosis should be treated with conservative modalities rather than surgery.
+This coincides with Dr. Reisfeld’s belief that facial hyperhidrosis should be treated with conservative methods, rather than surgery.

-Other topical agents such as aldehyde agents, formaldehyde and glutaraldehyd have limited use in the treatment of hyperhidrosis due to the fact that they can cause severe allergic reaction and severe skin irritation.
+Other topical agents such as aldehyde agents, formaldehyde, and glutaraldehyd have limited use in the treatment of hyperhidrosis.
+This is due to the fact that they can cause severe allergic reactions and severe skin irritation.